10 Apr The Finger Locks of Success

-- A two hour live virtual workshop on Financial Independence (with full replay access)
+- A two hour virtual workshop on Financial Independence

-- A live Q&A with Khe Hy with ability to submit questions in advance
+- Two Q&As with Khe Hy with ability to submit questions in advance

-- 5 activation templates to start planning your path to Fulfilled Financial Independence
+- 8 activation templates to start planning your path to Financial Independence

 - Lifetime access to the curriculum and modules

-- Private invitation to the Financial Independence Facebook group
+- Private invitation to the Financial Independence Slack group

 - Discounts on all upcoming courses and workshops